Hobbies

 Bread Baking

-I have a sourdough starter (named Fest) that I’ve been feeding for about a year now.
-I like to bake bread and find the process very soothing and fascinating that I can make bread from an organism that I raised!
-Also the bread also comes out tasty and beautiful!
-I follow this Couple of Chefs recipe, however I use rye flour instead of whole wheat flour.
-My starter is fed half bread flour and half rye flour.
+I have a sourdough starter (named Fest) that I’ve been feeding since graduate school.
+I enjoy baking bread and find the process very soothing.
+I am fascinated that I can make bread from an wild yeast!
+Also the bread also comes out tasty, smells amazing, and beautiful!
+Check out my Sourdough Bread recipe.

 bread_2 bread_3

 Left: Dough turned out of the Banneton and sliced with a razor blade.
 Now its ready to go into the oven.
 Right: Finished Bread!
-Got some nice rise to it while baking.
+Got some nice rise and steam bounce to it while baking.

 Back to Top